-1. A proficiency in the following major areas of civil engineering: structural engineering, transportation engineering, geotechnical engineering and water resources/environmental engineering; 2.
-An appreciation for the role of civil engineering in infrastructure planning, protection and sustainability; 3.
-Success in finding professional employment and/or pursuing further academic studies.
+1. Be proficient in the following civil engineering disciplines: structural engineering, transportation engineering, geotechnical engineering and water resources/environmental engineering; 2.
+Have an appreciation for the role of civil engineering in infrastructure planning, protection and sustainability; 3.
+Achieve success in finding professional employment and/or pursuing further academic studies.

+The Civil Engineering program outcomes are:

+An ability to apply knowledge of mathematics, science, and engineering.

+An ability to design and conduct experiments, as well as to analyze and interpret data.

+An ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability and sustainability.

+An ability to function on multi-disciplinary teams.

+An ability to identify, formulate, and solve engineering problems.

+An understanding of professional and ethical responsibility.

+An ability to communicate effectively.

+The broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context.

+A recognition of the need for, and an ability to engage in life-long learning.

+A knowledge of contemporary issues.

+An ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.

 For graduate Civil Engineering students, the following additional educational outcomes are established.
 Graduates will have:

-1. Knowledge in civil engineering and related subjects significantly beyond the baccalaureate level; 2.
-The ability to independently conduct research or a significant practice-oriented project in civil engineering; 3.
-The ability to communicate their ideas and results in written, oral and graphical forms.
+Knowledge in civil engineering and related subjects significantly beyond the baccalaureate level;

+The ability to independently conduct research or a significant practice-oriented project in civil engineering;

+The ability to communicate ideas and results in written, oral and graphical forms.

 These educational outcomes result from successful completion of a well-planned, rigorous set of courses and a major capstone experience (either a thesis or practice-oriented project).
 Students wishing to continue their education but not pursue a formal academic degree are welcome to take graduate courses with the appropriate technical preparation.

 Bachelor’s Program Link to Combined Program Link to Master's Program

 Bachelor of Science in Civil Engineering Admission Requirements All students must meet the minimum admission requirements of the University.
 Please refer to the Admissions section of this catalog.
-All students must meet the pre-professional requirements listed above in order to be accepted into the Civil Engineering program.
+All students must meet the pre-professional requirements listed above to be accepted in the Civil Engineering program.
 Prerequisite Coursework for Transfer Students Students transferring to Florida Atlantic University must complete both lower-division requirements (including the requirements of the Intellectual Foundations Program) and requirements for the college and major.
 Lower-division requirements may be completed through the A.A. degree from any Florida public college, university or community college or through equivalent coursework at another regionally accredited institution.
 Before transferring and to ensure timely progress toward the baccalaureate degree, students must also complete the prerequisite courses for their major as outlined in the Transfer Student Manual (see www.fau.edu/registrar/tsm.php).

 All courses not approved by the Florida Statewide Course Numbering System that will be used to satisfy requirements will be evaluated individually on the basis of content and will require a catalog course description and a copy of the syllabus for assessment.

-Coursework for Transfer Students In order to minimize the time necessary to complete the Civil Engineering degree, transfer students entering the University with an A.A. degree should structure their programs to include the following:
+Coursework for Transfer Students To minimize the time necessary to complete the Civil Engineering degree, transfer students entering the University with an A.A. degree should structure their programs to include the following: